Nicholas Tana: Life and career

 Before starting his own production company, Nicholas Tana was working at ESPN as an associate director in the international department.
 Nicholas Tana received much critical attention amongst the horror community through his Hell's Kitty TV Series, about a writer whose love life suffers because of his possessive and possessed pet cat named Angel.
 Nicholas Tana stars in Hell's Kitty alongside his real cat Angel, and some of the most notable actors in horror, which includes names like Adrienne Barbeau, Doug Jones, Michael Berryman, Courtney Gains, Lee Meriwether, John Franklin, Lynn Lowry, Bill Oberst Jr., Ashley C. Williams, Barbara Nedeljakova, and Dale Midkiff.
 The film features a guest appearance by a Killer Klown courtesy of the Chiodo Brothers.
 The Hell's Kitty comic-book series written by Nicholas Tana is based on Tana's experiences living with his very possessive cat named Angel, rumored to be possessed.
 Hell's Kitty features a host of horror icons often portrayed in parodies of the roles for which they are famous.

 Nicholas Tana is also the writer, director, and producer of the sex-positive documentary Sticky: A (Self) Love Story, in which he shared his nine years research findings about masturbation revealing how often an individual is involved in this activity in society.

+He is founder of Smart Media LLC, a production company, and New Classics Books, a publishing agency.